National standards in enforcement camera calibration

 All measurements taken by the cameras in NSW are traceable to national standards.

-The RMS time server is synchronised every 30 minutes using the Network Time Protocol to the National Measurement Institute’s time service.
+The Transport for NSW time server is synchronised every 30 minutes using the Network Time Protocol to the National Measurement Institute’s time service.
 The National Measurement Institute’s time service provides the time standard for all of Australia.

 What can I do if I receive a penalty notice for a camera detected offence?